Naturopath in Burlington

 What is Naturopathy?

-Our Naturopathic Doctor employs alternative methods, which in conjunction with other modalities, can be effective in promoting health and recovery from injury and disease while having the side benefit of optimizing function.
+Our Naturopathic Doctor in Burlington, employs alternative methods, which in conjunction with other modalities, can be effective in promoting health and recovery from injury and disease while having the side benefit of optimizing function.
 In essence, the Naturopathic Doctor employs techniques that not only identify the root cause of disease but also promote health and healing through the use of natural therapies.

 It is the perspective of the Naturopathic Doctor that symptoms are attributable to a host of factors including inadequate nutritional intake, vitamin deficiencies, the presence of environmental factors, toxicity, undue stress or the effects of the injury.
 The Naturopathic Doctor takes all of these factors, including the person as a whole, into account when diagnosing a condition and developing an appropriate plan of action.